neilenns/mobiflight-docs/content/devices/button-switch/_index.md

 - **ON-OFF-ON**: The handle can be set to three different positions, **ON** at one side, **OFF** in the middle, and **ON** at the other side.
 - **(ON)-OFF-ON**: The handle can be set to three different positions, **ON** at one side, **OFF** in the middle, and **ON** at the other side.
 One of the **ON** positions is momentary and must be held in position.
 - **(ON)-OFF-(ON)**: The handle can be set to three different positions, **ON** at one side, **OFF** in the middle, and **ON** at the other side.
 Both of the **ON** positions are momentary must be held in position.
+- **ON-ON-ON**: The handle can be set to three different positions, all of which are **ON**.
+This style of switch is often used for electric guitars and is not recommended for cockpit builds.
+It requires different wiring methods and configuration in MobiFlight than the other three position switches.
   {{< /tab >}}

 {{< /tabs >}}